Ballsdex-Team/BallsDex-DiscordBot/CONTRIBUTING.md

 pyinstrument, allowing you to profile a page by appending `?profile` at the end.

 > [!TIP]
-> `python3 manage.py` contains a lot of commands, feel free to explore them!
+> `uv run python manage.py` contains a lot of commands, feel free to explore them!
 To name a few:
 >
 > - `shell` launches a Python REPL ready to interact with models and database
 > - `dbshell` will launch `psql` with the right settings for the database